profile picture

 Bio

 I am passionate about using data and AI to address critical issues facing our society and the planet.
 My research sits at the interface of climate science and statistics (AI/ML).
 I have investigated a range of environmental systems, with projects exploring climate change impacts on water quality, the California drought, wildfires, and even duck migration patterns.
 My undergraduate research explored Bayesian statistical approaches to summarizing climate model data.
 While most or my work is now done online, I have spent time in the field as well--Ask me about measuring ocean acidification at sea for 28 days straight!
 I also enjoy competing at datathons (think hackathons for data scientists) and racing with Stanford's bike team.
-I graduated the PhD program in 2021 and have since been working at an AI+climate startup.
+I graduated the PhD program in 2021 and have since been working at an AI+climate/weather/sustainability startup.

 Project ideas